FAQ

 A defendant is responsible for the following:

-• Upon being released, the defendant will need to immediately report to Rodney and complete the necessary paperwork.
+• Upon being released, the defendant will need to report to Rodney and complete the necessary paperwork immediately.

-• They must also immediately report to Rodney any changes to their phone number, address, employer, etc….
-As well as keep Rodney updated on court dates, and results.
+• They must also immediately report any changes to their phone number, address, employer, etc., to Rodney immediately.
+And keep Rodney updated on court dates and results.
 Communication is VERY important.

-• The defendant MUST show up to all court dates and complete the instructions of the court.
+• The defendant MUST show up on all court dates and complete the court instructions.

 • There may be other responsibilities that will be outlined for the defendant depending on the facts of the case.

-• Q: Can I make the payment but have someone else cosign the bond?
+• Can I make the payment but have someone else cosign the bond?

-Yes, the payment may be made by anyone, even the defendant themselves.
+Yes, the payment may be made by anyone, even the defendants themselves.

-• Q: Am I eligible for a refund after the defendant goes to court?
+• Am I eligible for a refund after the defendant goes to court?

-• Q: Will I need to hire an attorney?
+• Will I need to hire an attorney?

 If you have other questions about the bail bond process: